Spine Treatment Q&A

-Unlike open spine surgery, minimally invasive spinal surgery uses small incisions and tiny instruments or a laser to avoid causing significant damage at the surgical site.
+Unlike open spine surgery, ultra minimally invasive spinal treatment uses small incisions and tiny instruments or a laser to avoid causing significant damage at the surgical site.
 This approach is possible because Dr. Lloydine Jacobs uses a small camera to guide the surgical procedure.

-What advantages does minimally invasive spinal surgery provide?
+What advantages does ultra minimally invasive spinal surgery provide?

 Minimally invasive spinal surgery offers numerous advantages compared to traditional, open procedures, including: